jakewvincent/mkdnflow.nvim/README.md

     * Automatically prefix filenames created in the above manner with the current date: `YYYY-MM-DD_<word>.md`.
 The prefix can be changed; see [Configuration](#%EF%B8%8F-configuration).
     * 🆕 Create anchor links from a visual selection if the selection starts with `#`
     * 🆕 Yank an anchor link out of a heading on the current line (mapped to `ya` by default)
+    * 🆕 If what's under the cursor is identified as a URL, create a link from that URL

 ### Jump to links
 * Jump to the next/previous link in the file, optionally wrapping to beginning/end of file (mapped to `<Tab>` and `<S-Tab>` by default, respectively)